PeterDoesMaths/my-first-blog/simulated-annealing.md

 <a href="assets/SocceroosGraph.xlsx" download>Download the Excel file</a>

 In the spreadsheet, all 26 players of the Australian squad are listed along with their jersey number and position.
 The table of values represents the matrix of weights $W$ which we defined earlier.
 The lower the score between players, the more green the cell is.
+We won't draw the graph that the matrix represents, but the idea is the same as with our five player example.

 A few things may stand out.
 Clearly, it would not be a good idea to have two goalkeepers in the starting lineup, so the score between them is very high at 100.
 In all other cases, the score between players is an integer between 1 and 10.

-The optimisation problem is to choose an $x$, where the elements of $x$ are eleven unique integers between 1 and 26, that minimises the cost function
+The optimisation problem is to choose an $x$ (where the elements of $x$ are eleven unique integers between 1 and 26) that minimises the cost function

 $ f(x) = \frac{1}{2}\sum_{i=1}^{11} \sum_{j=1}^{11} W_{x_i, x_j}.$